Novak Djokovic set to be granted visa to play Australian Open

 MELBOURNE, Australia – Novak Djokovic is set to be granted a visa to play in next year’s Australian Open despite his high-profile deportation in January.

-The Australian Broadcasting Corp. on Tuesday said it had confirmed newspaper reports that the immigration minister had overturned a potential three-year exclusion period for Djokovic.
+The Australian Broadcasting Corp. said it had confirmed newspaper reports that the immigration minister had overturned a potential three-year exclusion period for Djokovic.

 The Australian Border Force has previously said an exclusion period could be waived in certain circumstances – and that each case would be assessed on its merits.